BlafKing/sd-civitai-browser-plus/README.md

 <h3>v1.6</h3>

-* Bug fix: page count is now always correclty read when refreshing.
+* Bug fix: Page count is now always correclty read when refreshing.
 (You can fill in the page number you'd like to visit and press refresh to go to that page)
 * Feature: 'Filter Base Model' to dynamically hide any unselected Base models.
 (Please note: This does not impact search results, since the CivitAI API does not yet support this)